Club Rules & Constitution

 - Road Race Championship: To be decided on the basis of 6 points for first place reducing to 1 point for sixth place in any British Cycling open events.

 - Cyclo-Cross Championship: Points as Road Race, in any British Cycling open event.

 - Best All Rounder: Rider must produce result sheets with best performance each season at 10, 25, 50 and 100 miles in open CTT events.
 The rider’s speed will be calculated at each distance and averaged over the four qualifying distances.

-- Veterans Best All Rounder: Conditions and distances as 11(c) but performances calculated on age standard.
+- Veterans Best All Rounder: Conditions and distances as Best All Rounder but performances calculated on age standard.

 - Junior Best All Rounder: Rider must produce result sheets with two fastest performances each season at 10 and 25 miles in open CTT events.
 The rider’s speed will be calculated at each distance and averaged over the four qualifying rides.

 - Intermediate TT Championship: Rider must produce result sheets with best performance each season at 10, 25 and 50 miles in open CTT events.
 The rider’s speed will be calculated at each distance and averaged over the three qualifying distances.
 Eligibility from 18th birthday to end of season in which their 23rdbirthday occurs.